The Seasons Systemic Family Treatment Program

 The Three Day Systemic Family Intensive.

-In addition to this offering, the Seasons team saw the need to engage individual families with as much intensity as possible in a short period of time, working to and achieving a breakthrough result that allows the family to really change from a system of addiction into something more supportive while the inpatient client is still in residence.
+In addition to this offering, the Seasons In Malibu team saw the need to engage individual families with as much intensity as possible in a short period of time, working to and achieving a breakthrough result that allows the family to really change from a system of addiction into something more supportive while the inpatient client is still in residence.

 For this a three day breakthrough program has been developed that allows individual families of up to ten members participate on the campus in a concentrated and focused 3 day program of more than 25 hours of treatment with the staff at the highest level of skill.